gardener/documentation/website/blog/2024/04-18-SpinKube-Gardener-Shoot-Cluster.md

   --set installCRDs=true
 ```

 In order to install the `containerd-wasm-shim` on the Kubernetes nodes we will use the [kwasm-operator](https://kwasm.sh/).
 There is also a successor of `kwasm-operator` - [runtime-class-manager](https://github.com/spinkube/runtime-class-manager) which aims to address some of the limitations of `kwasm-operator` and provide a production grade implementation for deploying `containerd` shims on Kubernetes nodes.
-Since `kwasm-operator` is easier to install for the purpose of this post we will use it instead of the `runtime-class-manager`.
+Since `kwasm-operator` is easier to install, for the purpose of this post we will use it instead of the `runtime-class-manager`.

 ```bash
 # Add the kwasm helm repository